blazium-engine/blazium-docs/contributing/development/debugging/using_sanitizers.rst

 In situations where a single sanitizer is provided by several different compilers, remember that their output and behavior will differ slightly.

-Using sanitizers on Godot
+Using sanitizers on Blazium
 -------------------------

 Sanitizers **require** recompiling the binary.
-This means you cannot use official Godot binaries to run sanitizers.
+This means you cannot use official Blazium binaries to run sanitizers.

 When :ref:`compiling <toc-devel-compiling>` with any of the sanitizers enabled, the resulting binary will have the ``.san`` suffix added to its name to